suhas-arun/Brute-Force/Image-Manipulation/README.md

 # Image Manipulation with Python (For Google Code-In)

 The program uses the `PIL` library in Python to scale images down so that the longest dimension is 400px.
-It also adjusts the quality of the images (if necessary) so that the size does not exceed 64KB.
+It also converts the images to JPEG and adjusts the quality (if necessary) so that the size does not exceed 64KB.

 The program takes input from the user of a directory containing the images and saves the scaled images in a new directory called new-images.